zelenDzu/chi-square-simulation/readme.md

 # Chi-square simulation

-C++ project for simulation and chi-square goodness-of-fit testing for the hypergeometric distribution.
+C++ project for simulation and chi-square test for the hypergeometric distribution.

 The solution contains two projects: